mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2.md

 ### 4.10 Visible {#visible-filter}

-When using Datagrid, sometimes columns don't need to be shown.
-In this "Visible" expression configuration, you can specify when you want to display this columns
+When using a data grid, sometimes columns do not need to be shown.
+Using this **Visible** expression configuration, you can specify when you want to display columns

 ## 5 Rows